junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 But I'm not doing it by myself.

-I can't hear him, can't really see clear enough of his whereabouts, but the light of emotion radiated from him, directly coming from the beating heart, that is all I ever needed.
+I can't hear him, can't really see clear enough of his whereabouts, but the light of emotion radiated from him, directly coming from the beating heart, that is all I ever need.

-When the light bursts so bright and desperate, it shines red and bloody, like the bleeding hole on the chest of a thorn bird, the sonorous melody when it sings its last song while the thorn piercing through its heart.
-The power and intensity so strong and insistent, it can cut through everything just to reach its aim -- me.
+When the light bursts so bright and desperate, it changes colors, it shines red and bloody, like a wound of this place.
+Like the bleeding mark on the chest of a thorn bird, sound of a sonorous melody echoes, when it sings its last song as the sharpest thorn piercing through its heart.
+The power and intensity so strong and insistent, it can cut through everything.

 It cuts the divide thin, I push it through.
 There he is, Dean.
 But dying.
 Almost always, dying.
 Even more so, when I'm around.